SteveintheIoW/T-Display-S3-JK-BMS-BLE-to-Solis-CAN-Pylontech/README.md

 # [Arduino Lilygo T-Display S3 JK-BMS To Pylontech CAN interface]()

-Converts the JK-BMS BLE data to Pylontech LV CAN data.
-Enables interfacing to Inverters such as Solis EH1 & RHI.<br/>
+Converts the JK-BMS BLE data to Pylontech LV CAN data thus providing an interface to Hybrid Inverters such as Solis EH1 & RHI.<br/>
-The T-Display S3 presents a number of screens displaying BMS information, alarms and CAN bus Data.<br/>
+The T-Display S3 offers an impressive colour screen to present a number of pages displaying BMS information, alarms and CAN bus Data.<br/>
-# Note:  Currently this has only been tested to work on a JK-B2A24S15P vith Hardware and Software version 10.<br/>
+Please Note:  Currently this has only been tested to work on a JK-B2A24S15P vith Hardware and Software version 10.<br/>

 Based on [https://github.com/syssi/esphome-jk-bms and https://github.com/maxx-ukoo/jk-bms2pylontech](https://www.akkudoktor.net/forum/open-source-software-projekte/jkbms-auslesen-ueber-ble-bluetooth-oder-rs485-adapter-mittels-eps-iobroker/paged/49/).<br/>